akinguyen/EightPuzzleProblem/README.md

 # EightPuzzleProblem

 This respository contains the Javascript solution for the Eight Puzzle Problem.
-The current solution utilizes the BFS and DFS concepts and will be updated with A* algorithm.
+The current solution utilizes the BFS, DFS, Greedy Search and A* algorithm (Manhattan cost).

 * 0 is the slider or non-number block
 * See the result by simply running `node main.js`